atrium — Docs

 • Codex → ~/.codex/skills/atrium/SKILL.md

-• Gemini → its tool-native skill location
+• Every other adapter → its own tool-native skill location

 The skill is authored once and propagated.
 To update it, edit the canonical file in the adapters repo; adapters using it will pick up the new version on the next install.
 Do not hand-edit files under ~/.claude/skills/atrium/ etc. — they are regenerated.

-The canonical adapter skill is one entry in a larger workspace-wide registry: skills you author, harness-installed skills, and the vercel-labs/skills catalog all surface in the Skills & Agents sidebar mode together.
+The canonical adapter skill is one entry in a larger project-wide registry: skills you author, harness-installed skills, and the vercel-labs/skills catalog all surface in the Skills & Agents sidebar mode together.
 See Skills & agents for the registry and Sigils & auto-injection for the +skill / ++agent shorthand any agent can use to pull from it.

 Hooks